These are the 13 best leg exercises for leg hypertrophy (muscle growth).

 - Calf Raise

 The back squat is often referred to as the king of all exercises.
+Tom Platz, who had some of the best legs on the planet and was known for his brutal leg day, is a huge advocate of the squat.
 Compared to other leg movements, this compound barbell lift lets you use a heavier weight.
 It targets all the muscles in your lower body (glutes, hamstrings, quads) and will increase your overall strength.

 Benefits of Back Squat